andy770921/JS_project/threeJS.md

     dy: 0,
     onGround: true,
     triggerJump: false,
-    jumpPower: -1,  // power of jump smaller jumps higher eg -10 smaller than -5
+    jumpPower: -1,  // vertical velocity.
+Negative sign is because vertical velocity direction is opposite to gravity.
-    moveSpeed: 0.72, // moveSpeed: 0.252, 0.501, 0.72
+    moveSpeed: 0.72, // horizontal velocity
     rotationSpeed: -0.063,
     world: {
-        gravity: 0.08, // strength per frame of gravity
+        gravity: 0.08, // strength per frame of gravity, acceleration in other words
-        drag: 1, // 0.999 play with this value to change drag
+        drag: 0.999, //  play with this value to change drag
-        // groundDrag: 0.9, // play with this value to change ground movement
+        // groundDrag: 0.9,  play with this value to change ground movement
-        ground: 17.2 //17.2, 18.6
+        ground: 17.2
     }
 };